Estimated reading time: 6 minutes

 Step 1

-Prepare the fruit by washing, removing any damaged parts, and chopping into the right sized pieces for your family.
+Prepare the fruit by washing, removing any damaged parts, and chopping into the right-sized pieces for your family.

 Step 2

 Wash jars, lids, and rings (if using them) in hot soapy water, then rinse in hot water.
-There’s no need to sterilise or dry any of the equipment, it will be sterilised during the process.
+There’s no need to sterilise or dry any of the equipment; it will be sterilised during the process.
 Put the rubber ring around the neck of the jar and make sure it’s not twisted.

 Step 3

-Pack fruit firmly in jars, filling with liquid (water, or syrup depending on your preference) as you’re filing the jar.
+Pack fruit firmly in jars, filling with liquid (water, or syrup depending on your preference) as you’re filling the jar.
 Try to dislodge all the air bubbles!
 Fill to within 12mm of the top of the jar.
 Put the lid on, making sure the rubber ring stays in place.
 Add a clip to hold the lid on firmly.

 Step 4